 Berkeley's revenues are growing.

-TRUE: Despite the huge disinvestment in higher education by the state, Berkeley's revenues are growing.
+TRUE: Despite the huge disinvestment in higher education by the state, Berkeley's revenues have increased over time.

 Tuition increases are making it impossible for lower-income families to pay for college.

 FALSE: About 40% of our undergraduate students effectively pay no tuition because their families earn under $80,000 a year.
 The total cost of attendance for our lowest income students has been flat in real terms over the past several years.
 In addition, as of this year, we are the only public university in the U.S. to offer financial aid to families with incomes between $80,000 and $140,000, via our Middle Class Access Program (MCAP).
 In effect, this insulates students from families in this income bracket from tuition increases if other factors stay the same.